Odomzo (sonidegib)

 Systemic SMO-Hedgehog inhibition with Sonidegib: real-life experience of the Dermatology Unit of University of Pisa

-- "If not possible, other approaches include radiotherapy, cryotherapy, topical treatments (like imiquimod cream) and systemic therapy.
-SMO-Hedgehog-inhibitor drugs, sonidegib and vismodegib, are used for difficult-to-treat BCCs (locally advanced, multiple or metastatic forms)...From our experience, it is a safe and well-manageable drug that gives patients a complete response or the chance to do a less invasive surgical procedure.
-Its use in patients with multiple BCCs could also avoid a lot of surgeries, reducing costs and improving the quality of life."
+- "If not feasible, alternative methods encompass radiotherapy, cryotherapy, topical agents (such as imiquimod cream), and systemic therapy.
+SMO-Hedgehog-inhibitor drugs, sonidegib and vismodegib, are used for difficult-to-treat basal cell carcinomas (locally advanced, multiple, or metastatic variants)...
+Sonidegib is an oral SMO-Hedgehog inhibitor approved for the treatment of locally advanced basal cell carcinomas (BCCs).
+Based on our expertise, it is a secure and effectively administered medication that provides patients with a comprehensive response or the opportunity to opt for a less invasive surgical intervention.
+Its application in patients with multiple BCCs may minimize surgical interventions, hence decreasing expenses and enhancing quality of life."

-Clinical • Basal Cell Carcinoma • Dermatology • Genetic Disorders • Non-melanoma Skin Cancer • Oncology • Skin Cancer • Solid Tumor
+Clinical • Basal Cell Carcinoma • Dermatology • Non-melanoma Skin Cancer • Otorhinolaryngology • Skin Cancer

 1 to 25